peterzimon/docs-api/content/index.md

 - Tags: `name ASC` (alphabetically by name)
 - Authors: `name ASC` (alphabetically by name)

-The syntax for modifying this follows SQL order by syntax, but must be url encoded:
+The syntax for modifying this follows SQL order by syntax:

-E.g. `?order=published_at%20asc` would return posts with the most recently published being last rather than first.
+- `?order=published_at%20asc` would return posts with the newest post last

 ## Filtering